janenevins/beachbacteriabot/README.md

 BeachBot tells users if ocean beaches in San Mateo County have unsafe levels of fecal bacteria.

-When a user enters the name of a San Mateo County beach into the web app, the bot will return one of three messages:
+When a user enters the name of a San Mateo County beach into the web app, the bot will return one of two messages:

-If the levels are too high to swim safely: “{beach_name} has an Entero bacteria count of {e_count} on the date of {process_date}.
+“{beach_name} has an Entero bacteria count of {e_count} on the date of {process_date}.
 This is {number}times the safe limit.”

-Or, if levels are in the safe threshold, the bot will return, “Looks good, have fun at the beach.”

-Finally, if the user enters the wrong beach name, it will return a list of beaches with this message: 'You must pick a beach from this list'
+But if the user enters the wrong beach name, it will return a list of beaches with this message: 'You must pick a beach from this list' followed by a list of beaches.

 This bot is inspired by the L.A.
 Times Quakebot and a story I’m writing about Pillar Point Harbor, which has the dirtiest beach in San Mateo County, Capistrano beach.